 Promising an evening of “triple synth sorcery”, the Troika! tour reached The Shacklewell Arms in London as the line-up of KITE BASE, HANNAH PEEL and I SPEAK MACHINE each presented their own variations on the expansive theme of electronic music.

-As HANNAH PEEL put it to The Electricity Club recently: “although the music from each act is different, it does feel similar in a way”.
+As HANNAH PEEL said recently: “although the music from each act is different, it does feel similar in a way”.

 Producing brooding, unsettling soundtracks for various film projects, their approach has been inspired by Ennio Morricone and Sergio Leone, who used to discuss score ideas for scenes while scripts were being written for the classic Spaghetti Westerns.